nikhiljatti/Loksabha-Election-2024-DataAnalysis/README.md

 # Loksabha-Election-2024-DataAnalysis
-mini project on predicting the outcomes of the 2024 Lok Sabha elections using Machine Learning techniques.
-This project involved analyzing historical election data, and applying predictive models to gain insights into potential voting patterns and outcomes. leveraging tools like Python, Pandas, and scikit-learn.
+A mini project on the 2024 Lok Sabha elections using Python, focusing on analyzing historical election data and extracting insights through exploratory data analysis (EDA).
+The project involved understanding voting patterns and outcomes while leveraging tools such as Python, Pandas, and scikit-learn.